Pypy233/Library-Info-App/README.md

 ComDubh suggested that I were overengineering and should only overwrite the ``setAccess`` method.
-But after a dicussion with my paterner,to make UserVisitor interface more stable, we finally determined **visitor pattern plus factory pattern**.
+But after a dicussion with my paterner,to make UserVisitor interface more stable, we finally determined **visitor pattern plus factory method pattern**.
 For the visitor itself is a simple factory so that the code will not be so terrible.
 To some extent, we think it is not a  bad choice.

 In the [UserVisitor.swift](Library-Info-App/Library-Info-App/UserVisitor.swift), the class is: